srikanth-narayanan/CarND-Capstone/README.md

  For more information about the project, see the project introduction [here](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).

- ## Note to tester
+ ## Note to Tester

  There are two convolutional neural network model trained to perform traffic light detection.
  * sim model which is for simulator traffic light detection
    * Download the simulation model graph file from [here](https://drive.google.com/open?id=1n80HhRqVogksG1NPu0QZdKQSTI92G_2y) and move it to model folder name sim in the traffic light node "CarND-Capstone/ros/src/tl_detector/light_classification/model/sim_model"
  * real model which is used in real world traffic light detection
-   * Download the real wordl model graph from [here](https://drive.google.com/open?id=1TPs9U6249iEQbeAOtOxrDhHcZ79guDDT) and move it to the model folder name real in the traffic light node "CarND-Capstone/ros/src/tl_detector/light_classification/model/real_model"
+   * Download the real world model graph from [here](https://drive.google.com/open?id=1TPs9U6249iEQbeAOtOxrDhHcZ79guDDT) and move it to the model folder name real in the traffic light node "CarND-Capstone/ros/src/tl_detector/light_classification/model/real_model"

 Please use **one** of the two installation options, either native **or** docker installation.